imlava/PixelPress/README.md

-# KPRO Print Service (KPPS)
+# PixelPress Print Service

 A modern web application for managing print orders and services.
-KPPS is built with Next.js, React, and Tailwind CSS, providing a responsive and intuitive interface for both customers and vendors.
+PixelPress is built with Next.js, React, and Tailwind CSS, providing a responsive and intuitive interface for both customers and vendors.

 ## Features